apiel/zicBox/NOTE.md

 -----------------------------------

-- TODO rpi0 drum machine
+- TODO dsi display
-  - master drum, that can then be recorded
-  - multi voice sample player (need to figure out how many sample could be played at once?)
-  - if we remove probability and randomness, could cache tracks and therefor could almost play as much samples as we want at once...

-- TODO have a look at https://github.com/micknoise/Maximilian might use this...
+      - sudo sh -c 'setterm --cursor off --blank force --clear > /dev/tty1'

 - TODO mouse on rpi
 - TODO enable motion/mouse on desktop
   - when mouse over envelop, some point/circle appear to show what can be dragged...

-- TODO dsi display
-      - sudo sh -c 'setterm --cursor off --blank force --clear > /dev/tty1'
+- TODO timeline samples arranger... / and bunch of effect on top of it like granular...

+- TODO have a look at https://github.com/micknoise/Maximilian might use this...

 - FIXME pulse not working in zicOs!! seems to work???